 In 1944, Barbara Woolworth Hutton (1912-1979), who at the time was married to Cary Grant, bought a ‘Spirit of Beauty’ Dragonfly Fairy brooch set with diamonds, emeralds and rubies, as well as purchasing a Ballerina brooch in the same year.

 The distinctive jewels portray a series of poses, the costumes designed with rows of rose-cut diamonds, turquoises, rubies or emeralds.
-These dynamic creations were an instant success in New York, where Van Cleef & Arpels’ clients viewed them as something very distinct from pre-war designs.
+These dynamic creations were an instant success in New York, where they were viewed as something very distinct from the jeweller’s pre-war designs.

 The Van Cleef & Arpels Zip necklace

-The history of the ‘Zip’ necklace is thought to have originated as a result of a conversation in the late 1930s between Renée Puissant (the daughter of Estelle Arpels and Alfred Van Cleef), the artistic director of Van Cleef & Arpels, and the Duchess of Windsor, who suggested that Renée create a jewel that was based on a simple zip.
+The ‘Zip’ necklace is thought to have originated from a conversation in the late 1930s between the artistic director of Van Cleef & Arpels, Renée Puissant (daughter of Estelle Arpels and Alfred Van Cleef), and the Duchess of Windsor, who suggested that Puissant create a jewel based on a simple zip.

-The Zip necklaces consist of a series of very small gold cups supported by hooks that mesh with one another when brought together by a sliding clasp.
-They have been made in gold and platinum studded with diamonds, sapphires, emeralds or rubies.
-A few are still produced today — a diamond and sapphire Zip necklace was worn by Australian actress Margot Robbie at the 2015 Academy Awards ceremony.
+Zip necklaces consist of a series of very small gold cups supported by hooks that mesh with one another when brought together by a sliding clasp.
+They have been made in gold and platinum, and studded with diamonds, sapphires, emeralds or rubies.
+A few are still produced today — a diamond and sapphire Zip necklace was worn by the Australian actress Margot Robbie at the 2015 Academy Awards.